Cosmic Voyage (1936 film)

-Cosmic Voyage or The Space Voyage (Космический рейс) is a 1936 Soviet science fiction silent film produced by Mosfilm.
+Cosmic Voyage or The Space Voyage (Космический рейс) is a 1936 Soviet science fiction silent film directed by Vasili Zhuravlov and produced by Mosfilm.
 It was one of the earliest films to represent a realistic spaceflight, including weightlessness as well as one of the last Soviet silent era films.

 Plot

 In the year 1946, the Soviet space program is undergoing turmoil.
 Professor Sedikh, who is planning to lead the first crewed exploration to the Moon, is denounced by his rival Professor Karin as being too old and too mentally unstable for the mission.
 Professor Sedikh, aided by his assistant Marina and a youth named Andryusha, disregard Professor Karin's authority and make a successful landing on the Moon.
-Although a few problems occur at the Moon, including the discovery of a damaged oxygen tank and Professor Sedikh's becoming trapped under a fallen boulder, the expedition is a success and the cosmonauts return to Moscow.
+Although a few problems occur at the Moon, including the discovery of a damaged oxygen tank and Professor Sedikh becoming trapped under a fallen boulder, the expedition is a success and the cosmonauts return to Moscow.